Anchorsify/Anchorsify.github.io/_summons/Monkey.md

 **Extraordinary Reflexes**
 Given the monkey's agility, it can dodge attacks as a Speed 0 interrupt.

+**Might of the Meek**
+Though small and wary of any sort of direct combat, Partner Monkey's live up to their name of being capable allies to those that seek them out and are in fact highly capable of aiding their summoners, provided they know to convince them sufficiently to do so (aka, bribe them).
+Whenever you summon a Partner Monkey, subtract the minimum XP required to summon it (1600 XP) from your Earned XP: that is the X value to determine what bonuses, if any, it gets from the following modifiers.
+X has a maximum of 3400.
+ + ( X/50 ) * 10 to Vitality
+ + ( X/200 ) to Accuracy, Defensive rolls, Skill rolls, and Genjutsu rolls
+ + ( X/50 ) * 0.1 to Damage Bonuses
+ + ( X/100 ) * 0.1 to Movement Speed

+In all cases, you round down.
+The bonus to skill rolls only applies to skills the summon has listed.

 **Small**
-The Partner Monkey is very small and light, being able to move while still maintaining Stealth 2.
-In addition, all knockback effects have their efficacy doubled.
+The Partner Monkey is very small and light, and can utilize the Hide action without needing to meet its normal requirements.
+When they do Hide, they begin at Stealth level 2, and can move in Stealth level 2 without lowering the level of their Stealth, however none of their attacks are ever considered Surprise Attacks (even if made from hiding), as they just aren't very threatening.
+If hit by an area of effect technique, the Partner Monkey takes only half damage and suffers a knockback equal to the Area of the attack; knockback effects otherwise have their severity doubled.

 ###### 4. Abilities
 **Standard Actions**
-Partner Monkey may use Dodge, Move, and Block as described in the Combat chapter of the PHB, without their summoner needing to spend AP.
+Partner Monkey may use Dodge, Hide, Move, and Search as described in the Combat chapter of the PHB, without their summoner needing to spend AP.
+In addition, they can use Escape Grapple (E-rank Grapple jutsu) without having to pay any cost for its use.

 **Bite** *(Speed 8, 4 AP)*
 Not an amazing combatant, the Partner Monkey usually gets out of dangerous situations using it's teeth.
-A bite inflicts 4d6 piercing damage and is considered a basic unarmed attack.
-The Partner Monkey's bite is far more painful than it is actually damaging and if used in a grapple, it gets a +10 to the check to escape the grapple.
+A bite inflicts 4d10 piercing damage and is considered a basic unarmed attack.
+The Partner Monkey's bite is far more painful than it is actually damaging and if it hits someone who is grappling it, it automatically gets a roll to escape the grapple, with a +10 to its roll.

 **Scout** *(Speed Variable, 10 AP)*
 One of the few uses of the Partner Monkey in a combat situation, the Summoner can send the Partner Monkey out to scout an area.
 This works by giving the monkey a general location to scout out and choosing how long they wish the monkey to be gone.
 The Partner Monkey can move 3 yards per IC towards the location.
-Once there the monkey does a quick search (using up 0 IC), but can also use 6 more IC to do a search actions.
+Once there the monkey does a quick search (using up 0 IC), but can also use 6 more IC to do a Search action.

-When declaring a scouting action you may choose to set a time for the monkey to return in which case it will only have scouted the area it was able to reach before have to come back... or you may have the Partner Monkey simply go to an area and search a few times(your choice) before coming back.
-Note that the speed of the action is based upon how far the Partner Monkey has to travel(and travel back from) as well as time spent searching.
+When declaring a scouting action you may choose to set a time for the monkey to return in which case it will only have scouted the area it was able to reach before have to come back... or you may have the Partner Monkey simply go to an area and search a few times (your choice of how many) before coming back.
+Note that the speed of the action is based upon how far the Partner Monkey has to travel (and travel back from) as well as time spent searching.
 Upon it's return, the Monkey will perform a sort of pantomime that for some reason the Summoner is able to understand and gain general details about the scouted area.
-These details include: general terrain, prescence of enemies(that it saw using awareness), and any obstacles.
+These details include: general terrain, prescence of enemies (that it saw using awareness), and any obstacles.

 **Monkey Mission** *(Speed Variable, 5 AP per action/skill use)*
 Similar to the Scout action, the summoner sends the Monkey on a non-dangerous mission utilizing it's skills.
 This could be as simple as hopping over a fence and undoing a latch from the other side to as complicated as scaling a building, unlocking a window, opening a safe, and finally stealing a set of plans before coming back.
-Like scouting, the Partner Monkey can move 3 yards per IC and requires 10 IC for each use of a skill other than awareness.
+Like scouting, the Partner Monkey's travel time is determined by how fast it can move and how far it's told to go and requires 10 IC for each use of a skill other than awareness.
 The Monkey can be sent on a wide range of missions, but be warned that if it senses any danger it can't be sure to avoid it will abandon the mission and return rather than braving the odds.

 **Perform Ninjutsu** *(Speed Variable, Variable AP)*
 The Partner Monkey can actually perform a small selection of Ninjutsu, or be commanded to perform them at a set time.
 The Partner Monkey has a Seal Speed reduction of 6, and does not use Stamina or Chakra rolls when using the Jutsu it knows.
 Instead, subtract (Chakra Cost)*3 from the Partner Monkey's Vitality whenever it uses a Jutsu.
 The Summoner has to spend AP equal to 1/2 the speed of the jutsu(including the remaining seal speed).